abn-illia-lebid/abn-meetup/README.md

 Nice to see you!
 I am Illia.

-For last year I was working on the new IDeal as a frontend developer.
+For last year I was working on the new IDeal as a frontend developer in ABN Amro.

 I think most of you know what is IDeal.
 For those who don’t, it is most used online payment system in Netherlands.